Best Things to Do in Bordeaux for a Great Time in Southwest France!

 things to do in bordeaux

-You will spot these local delicacies in bakeries and in specialist shops and they will also make a great souvenir of Bordeaux.
+You will spot these local delicacies in bakeries and specialist shops, and they will also make a great souvenir of Bordeaux.

-Canelés are small fluted sponge cakes that are flavored with rum, brown sugar, and vanilla.
+Canelés are small fluted sponge cakes flavored with rum, brown sugar, and vanilla.
 They are slightly crunchy when you take your first bite but soft and mouthwatering chewy on the inside.

-A couple of canelés with a cup of French coffee is the ideal treat at any time of the day!
-And if you fall in love with this treat, worry not!
+A couple of canelés with a cup of French coffee is ideal for any time of the day!
+And if you fall in love with this treat, do not worry!
 There are gift boxes of varying sizes available everywhere.

 Check out Modern Bordeaux at Place de la Victoire and Pont Jacques Chaban-Delmas